alphagov/forms/design/features/long-list-autocomplete/README.md

     I --> n3

 ```
-Steps are
+The diagram outlines the journey with these steps

+**Start**

-From the Add and edit questions page -> Create a question
+Page: Add and edit your questions -> Use 'Add a question' button

-What kind of answer do you need to this question page -> user selects 'Selection from a list of options' -> continue
+Page: What kind of answer do you need to this question? -> user selects 'Selection from a list of options' -> Continue

-What's your question -> Use types in their question -> Continue
+Page: What's your question -> User types in their question -> Continue

-How many options should people be able to select? -> Radio selection One option only or One or more options
+Page: How many options should people be able to select? -> Presenting two radio buttons: One option only or One or more options -> Select an option -> Continue

-The journey splits

-If One option only

-If One or more options
+*The journey splits depending on which option was selected, but the steps are the same*

+Page: Create a list of options -> User can input options one by one or Select a link to enter options into a text box -> Select link or Continue

+If continue go to 'Edit question' page

+If select link:

+Page: Enter your list's of options into a text box -> User can Type or paste a list of options in to t a textarea -> User decides if their list should include 'none of the above' option -> Continue

+Page: Edit question -> User can add more information to their question and edit it -> Save question

+**End**

 <br>